jiansfoggy/test1.github.io/cell_bg/pastissue.md

 Past works **emphasize** on the follows:

-- Use the traditional machine learning (ML) methods to predict the MCI from normal cognition (NC), such as Support Vector Machine (SVM), Decision Tree, PCA+SVM, and K-means cluster.
+- Use the **traditional machine learning** (ML) methods to predict the MCI from normal cognition (NC), such as Support Vector Machine (SVM), Decision Tree, PCA+SVM, and K-means cluster.
-- Use the CNN-based models to predict the MCI from NC, such as Inception-ResNet-V2, deep temporal–spatial networks, TMSAU-Net, and three-stream network.
+- Use the **CNN-based** models to predict the MCI from NC, such as Inception-ResNet-V2, deep temporal–spatial networks, TMSAU-Net, and three-stream network.
-- Research on the medical image dataset, such as brain Magnetic Resonance Imaging (MRI).
+- Research on the **medical image dataset**, such as brain Magnetic Resonance Imaging (MRI).
-- Research on the demographic information, patient interviews, and online structured datasets.
+- Research on the **demographic information**, **patient interviews**, and **online structured datasets**.
-- Research on facial features extracted from videos, such as head pose, action units, eye gaze, and lip activity.
+- Research on the **facial features** extracted from videos, such as head pose, action units, eye gaze, and lip activity.
 They are sort of manual crafted statistics.
-- Film the human reaction to the certain questions and research the videos.
+- Film the **human reaction** to the certain questions and research the videos.

-The **drawbacks** of the above:
+The **drawbacks** of __the__ above:

-- Traditional ML algorithms are weak to extract complete and craft features.
-They also rely on the structured datasets, which are not always easy to access.
+- Traditional ML algorithms are <u>weak</u> to extract complete and craft features.
+They also <u>rely on</u> the structured datasets, which are not always easy to access.
-- CNN-based models are weak to collect global spatial features.
-They also rely on multi-stream structure or 3D convolutional operation to extract the temporal information, which costs more computational source.
+- CNN-based models are <u>weak</u> to collect global spatial features.
+They also <u>rely on</u> multi-stream structure or 3D convolutional operation to extract the temporal information, which <u>costs more</u> computational source.
-- The medical image datasets are hard to access.
+- The medical image datasets are <u>hard</u> to access.
 The demographic information, patient interviews, online structured datasets, and extracted facial features don't contain enough information.
 The human reaction films are less objective.
-The subject may act or reply based on the default answers in purpose.
+The subject may act or reply based on the <u>default answers in purpose</u>.